previous story next story

 Gothenburg finds itself a source of inspiration for the rest of the Scandinavian fashion world, too, with many independents and even some big names originating from there (for example, Monki).

-As you browse through your excellently cut, excruciatingly fashionable recent purchases you can take some time out and make the most of this famous the café scene by simultaneously indulging in a Scandinavian classic - a cinnamon bun.
+After a day hitting the cobbled streets, grabbing up some yet-unknown Scandi brands to take back to your pals, you’ll surely be in need of a sit-down and a coffee, known in Sweden as ‘fika’.
+Gothenburg has a plethora of cute cafés for you to take your pick from and it has even been said that the word café was invented just for them.
+As you browse through your excellently cut, excruciatingly fashionable recent purchases, you can take some time out and make the most of this famous café scene by simultaneously indulging in a Scandinavian classic - a cinnamon bun.

-For when evening comes, however, there is still no shortage of places to go.
-After a busy day exploring an evening drink is sometimes just necessary and if you head to the edgier district of Magasinsgata you will certainly find a bar that takes your fancy.
+When evening comes, however, there is still no shortage of places to go.
+After a busy day, exploring an evening drink is sometimes just necessary, and if you head to the, edgier district of Magasinsgata you will certainly find a bar that takes your fancy.
+Grab a glass, sit outside and take in the relaxing Scandinavian lifestyle (and its beautiful people) as they all stroll by.

 RELATED